-You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to your trek.
-Look out for our representative holding an orange board SAM Travel Peru at the arrival terminal.
+You will be welcomed at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to arrival.
+Look for our representative holding an orange board SAM Travel Peru board at the arrival terminal.
 You must exit the terminal in order to find our representative (they cannot enter inside).
 We can pick you up on any date that is best suited to you prior to your trek!

-The briefing for treks and tours will take place the night before your trek or tour at 6pm in our office, which is located at Calle Santa Teresa Nº383 ; #303 (second floor), we are next to SUBWAY restaurant.
+The briefing will take place the night before the trek at 6pm or 6:30pm in our office, which is located at Calle Garcilaso 210, office 213 (second floor) in the La CASA DEL ABUELO shopping center.

 Of course!
-During your trek or tour your primary luggage can be stored at our office or at your hotel.
-Both are free!
+During your trek or tour your primary luggage can be stored at our office or at your hotel, whichever is more convenient for you!

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase an Inca Trail permits, entrances to Machu Picchu, or make hotel or train reservations (it is a government requirement) without the following information:

 SECOND, we require a deposit of per person (the amount depends on which trek or tour you are booking) in order to purchase permits, entrances, and hotel and train reservations for your tour or trek.
 You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.